Bamboozlerrl/Rule-Edits/README.md

     - (e) Total caps scored;
     - (f) A 5-minute OFM round-robin tournament with one player from each team.
 The player must be rostered on the team, and the captain will be allowed to choose the player.
   - (4) If the seeding of one team is determined in a three-or-more team tiebreaker but other seeds aren't, tiebreak rules continue as they are and do not reset for the remaining teams.
+  - (5) Opponent Selection:
+    - (a) Teams will have the opportunity to select their opponents for each round of the playoffs that contains more than 2 teams.
-  - (5) The highest seeded team without a bye will select their opponent within 24 hours of the conclusion of the regular season.
-The next highest seed will then select their opponent, and so on, until all matchups are finalized.
+    - (b) The CRC will announce the deadline to submit selections, with submissions typically due within 24 hours of the conclusion of the previous week's games.
+    - (c) Selections are submitted directly to a CRC member.
+      - (i) Selections should have multiple options, should higher seeds fail to make their selection.
+For example: Seed 4 submits "Select 8th seed.
+If not, then 7th seed.
+If not, then 5th seed."
+    - (d) Selections are processed in order of highest seed to lowest seed.
+    - (e) If a team fails to submit a selection, their selection is skipped and the next highest seeded team's selection is used instead.
+    - (f) If multiple or all teams fail to submit a selection, the matchups will be determined by highest available seed playing against lowest available seed, until all matchups are determined.
 ___
 ### Article IX - Cheating